boltdesignsystem/bolt/packages/components/bolt-link/TESTING.md

 ## Scenario: Inline link wrapping

 1. Given I am using a "desktop" browser
-1. And I am viewing the URL [Link Display Variations page](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-link-10-link-display-variations/02-components-link-10-link-display-variations.html)
+1. And I am viewing the [Link Display Variations page](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-link-10-link-display-variations/02-components-link-10-link-display-variations.html)
 1. And I am looking at the section "Inline link"
 1. Then I should see a paragraph that contains two links
 1. When I resize the browser to less than 600px wide